 Grab some kitchen utensils, such as a soup ladle, dessert spoon, wooden spoon and potato masher, and a few hard boiled eggs.
 You can decorate the eggs by painting them first.

 Ask your kids to choose a utensil and try to balance the egg on top of it and proceed to cross to the other side of the room.
-Once they have tried all the utensils ask them which they prefer and why.
+Once they have tried all the utensils, ask them which they prefer and why.

-33. Take a Trip to the Woods
+#32.
+Take a Trip to the Woods

 Easter is a lovely time to take a trip to the woods, and enjoy the new growth of Spring.
 With walks, orienteering trails and bike routes, the time will be sure to fly by!
 Just don’t forget to bring a picnic.

-34. Make Egg Shakers
+#38.
+Make Egg Shakers

 Get some plastic eggs and open them up.
 Decide what you want to put inside your shaker- rice, beans, lentils are good choices.
 Fill the bottom part of the egg almost to the rim, then glue the two egg halves together.
 Why not make a variety of egg shakers, each with different sounds?

-35 Go to the Playground
+#39.
+Go to the Playground

-36. Laser Grid
+#40.
+Create a Laser Grid

-- Anyone who does touch the laser has to return to the start line again.
+You need to create a grid using the string that the kids will then attempt to pass through without touching the “laser beams”.
+Anyone who does touch the laser has to return to the start line again.
 You can begin with an easy grid and increase the level of difficulty with age and ability.

-38. Skim Stones
+#42.
+Skim Stones

 Apparently skimming stones is a skill!
 But if you can find a small rounded, flat stone you should manage to skim it enough to impress your little ones.
 Head to the beach and see who can get the most skims.

-39. Go Swimming
+#43.
+Go Swimming